Gisele Barreto Fetterman: Activism and public life

 On June 20, 2018, she served as the emcee for World Refugee Day Pittsburgh.
 Earlier that month she spoke out about the killing of Antwon Rose Jr. Rose got out of the drive by shooter's car and ran from the police before being shot.
-According to Fetterman, Rose was "just a really lovely, gentle kid" and "really special" because he volunteered at one of her nonprofits.
+According to Fetterman, Rose was "just a really lovely, gentle kid" and "really special" for volunteering at one of her nonprofits.

 In 2019, Fetterman and her husband opened the pool at the lieutenant governor's mansion, located on Fort Indiantown Gap, to children who would not normally have access to one.
 The residence, on property owned by the Pennsylvania National Guard, is located about 25 mi from Harrisburg, Pennsylvania.
 Fetterman, whose family has chosen not to live at the official residence, runs a program teaching water safety at the pool.
 She served as the host and honorary chairperson of the 2019 Hispanic Heritage Gala on September 28, 2019.
 The event, held at the Westin Convention Center Pittsburgh, raised money for the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce's Foundation Educational Fund.
 On October 29, 2019, she was the first woman recipient of the Rodef Shalom Congregation's Pursuer of Peace Award.